jplusplus/broken-promises/README.md

   -m MONGODB_URI, --mongodb=MONGODB_URI
-                        uri to mongodb instance to persist results -d, --drop            drop the previous articles from database before
+                        uri to mongodb instance to persist results -d, --drop            drop the previous articles from database before -o OUTPUT_FILE, --output=OUTPUT_FILE
+                        Specify  a file to write the export to.
+If you do not specify a file name, the program writes data to standard output (e.g. stdout)
 ```

 ## Run tests